Area 51: Environmental lawsuit

-In 1994, five unnamed civilian contractors and the widows of contractors Walter Kasza and Robert Frost sued the Air Force and the United States Environmental Protection Agency.
+In 1994, five unnamed civilian contractors and the widows of contractors Walter Kasza and Robert Frost sued the USAF and the United States Environmental Protection Agency (EPA).
 They alleged that they had been present when large quantities of unknown chemicals had been burned in open pits and trenches at Groom.
 Rutgers University biochemists analyzed biopsies from the complainants and found high levels of dioxin, dibenzofuran, and trichloroethylene in their body fat.
 The complainants alleged that they had sustained skin, liver, and respiratory injuries due to their work at Groom and that this had contributed to the deaths of Frost and Kasza.

-The suit sought compensation for the injuries, claiming that the Air Force had illegally handled toxic materials and that the EPA had failed in its duty to enforce the Resource Conservation and Recovery Act which governs the handling of dangerous materials.
+The suit sought compensation for the injuries, claiming that the USAF had illegally handled toxic materials and that the EPA had failed in its duty to enforce the Resource Conservation and Recovery Act which governs the handling of dangerous materials.
 They also sought detailed information about the chemicals, hoping that this would facilitate the medical treatment of survivors.
-Congressman Lee H. Hamilton, former chairman of the House Intelligence Committee, told 60 Minutes reporter Lesley Stahl, "The Air Force is classifying all information about Area 51 in order to protect themselves from a lawsuit."
+U.S. Congressman Lee Hamilton, former chairman of the House Intelligence Committee, told 60 Minutes reporter Lesley Stahl, "The Air Force is classifying all information about Area 51 in order to protect themselves from a lawsuit."

-The government invoked the State Secrets Privilege and petitioned U.S. District Judge Philip Pro to disallow disclosure of classified documents or examination of secret witnesses, claiming that this would expose classified information and threaten national security.
-Judge Pro rejected the government's argument, so President Bill Clinton issued a Presidential Determination exempting what it called "the Air Force's Operating Location Near Groom Lake, Nevada" from environmental disclosure laws.
-Consequently, Pro dismissed the suit due to lack of evidence.
-Turley appealed to the U.S. Court of Appeals for the Ninth Circuit on the grounds that the government was abusing its power to classify material.
-Secretary of the Air Force Sheila E. Widnall filed a brief which stated that disclosures of the materials present in the air and water near Groom "can reveal military operational capabilities or the nature and scope of classified operations."
-The Ninth Circuit rejected Turley's appeal and the U.S. Supreme Court refused to hear it, putting an end to the complainants' case.
+The government invoked the state secrets privilege and petitioned U.S. District Judge Philip Pro to disallow disclosure of classified documents or examination of secret witnesses, claiming that it would threaten national security.
+Judge Pro rejected the government's argument.
+In response President Bill Clinton issued a presidential determination exempting what it called "the Air Force's operating location near Groom Lake, Nevada" from environmental disclosure laws.
+Consequently, the judge dismissed the suit due to lack of evidence.

+Jonathan Turley, the attorney for the plaintiffs, appealed to the U.S. Court of Appeals for the Ninth Circuit on the grounds that the government was abusing its power to classify material.
+USAF Secretary Sheila E. Widnall filed a brief which stated that disclosures of the materials present in the air and water near Groom "can reveal military operational capabilities or the nature and scope of classified operations."
+The Ninth Circuit rejected the appeal and the U.S. Supreme Court refused to hear it, putting an end to the complainants' case.

-The President annually issues a determination continuing the Groom exception which is the only formal recognition that the government has ever given that Groom Lake is more than simply another part of the Nellis complex.
-An unclassified memo on the safe handling of F-117 Nighthawk material was posted on an Air Force web site in 2005.
+The President annually issues a determination continuing the Groom exception which is the only formal recognition that the government has ever given that Groom Lake is more than simply another part of the Nellis Air Force Base complex.
+An unclassified memo on the safe handling of F-117 Nighthawk material was posted on an USAF web site in 2005.
 This discussed the same materials for which the complainants had requested information, which the government had claimed was classified.
 The memo was removed shortly after journalists became aware of it.